datyayu/weetrack/README.md

-# WeeTrack
+# Weetrack
-An anime tracker with real-time updates on episodes releases.
+An anime tracker with really fast updates on episodes releases.